-- (d) Where a medical certificate is required to allow a Competitor to compete following an injury or illness, the medical certificate included in the Medical Form must clearly state that the Competitor is fit to resume racing at speed.
-Failure to produce a medical certificate clearly stating this will result in the Competitor not being allowed to compete. - (e) All boat crew members must wear spectacles if eyesight requires spectacles under normal circumstances.
+- (d) Where a medical clearance certificate is required to allow a Competitor to compete following an injury or illness, the medical certificate included with the Medical Form must clearly state that the Competitor is fit to resume racing at speed.
+Failure to produce the SRA medical clearance certificate clearly stating this will result in the Competitor not being allowed to compete. - (e) All boat crew members must wear spectacles if eyesight requires spectacles under normal circumstances.